spotify/shumway/README.md

 ```

 ### Custom Timer Attributes
-Timers can also be created independently in order to set custom attributes:
+Timers can also be created independently in order to set custom attributes.
+Default attributes will be added to the Timer object if there are default attributes for the MetricRelay.

 ```python
 import shumway